Entanglement groups: Relation to quantum tasks

 \section{Relation to quantum tasks}

-In this section we give a few examples of well-known quantum tasks whose analysis shows that the definition of entanglement presented in section \ref{sect:groups} is at the heart of what makes the task possible.
+In this section we analyze a few well-known quantum tasks and show that the definition of entanglement presented in section \ref{sect:groups} is at the heart of what makes the task possible.
+For tasks relying on two-party entanglement we will see that the tasks succeed because the entangled states being used are eigenstates of either the operators $Z_1 \otimes Z_2$ and $X_1 \otimes X_2$ (when $E_{AB} = PSU(2)$) or just $Z_1 \otimes Z_2$ (when $E_{AB} = U(1)$).